-Tim Bartl is President & CEO of the Center on Executive Compensation, a Washington, D.C.-based research and advocacy organization dedicated to providing a reasoned perspective on executive compensation.
+Tim Bartl is Chief Executive Officer of the Center on Executive Compensation, a Washington, D.C.-based research and advocacy organization dedicated to providing a reasoned perspective on executive compensation.
 In that role, he is responsible for overseeing the Center’s policy and practice development and overall operations.
-The Center is a division of HR Policy Association, which represents the Chief Human Resource Officers of 360 leading companies, and the Center’s more than 120 Subscribers are HR Policy members.
+The Center is a division of HR Policy Association, which represents the Chief Human Resource Officers of more than 360 leading companies, and the Center’s more than 120 Subscribers are HR Policy members.

 Mr. Bartl has significant experience in executive compensation policy, and has been active in advocating for clearer disclosure of pay and performance, approaches for addressing incentives and risk, a board-centric approach to clawbacks, and opposition to legislative and regulatory mandates such as the Dodd-Frank pay ratio.
 He is a frequent speaker and writer on executive compensation policy.

 Mr. Bartl previously served as the Assistant General Counsel and Vice President of Corporate Affairs at HR Policy Association.
 In that role, was responsible for helping develop and articulate the association’s positions on legislative and regulatory changes involving executive compensation taxation, disclosure and governance.
 He is the author of several articles on executive compensation policy and is the author of Executive Compensation in Competitive Markets: The Transformation of Executive Pay and What It Means for Shareholders, Policymakers and the General Public, a monograph which details the substantial changes in governance and executive compensation that occurred between 2000 and 2005.

 Mr. Bartl formerly served as Legislative Director and Counsel to former Rep. Steve Gunderson (R-WI), and is a graduate of the University of Minnesota Law School.